mannyray/image-optimize/README.md

 > mv ~/Downloads/results.txt ~/test_folder_backup/results.txt
 ```

-After setting to `20` we got a better result as seen below which in this case we will choose to accept
+After setting to `15` we got a better result hatn before as seen in the image below which in this case we will choose to accept

 ![](assets/second_attempt.png)

 The idea of iteration is that you first start with the lowest possible `:max_quality =>` setting in `script/settings.rb` and accept all images that under that quality look acceptable to the eye.
 Then you keep increasing the `:max_quality =>` to get the rest of the images that don't.
-This is a greedy approach because by starting at the lowest `:max_quality =>` you try to compress as much as possible until the optimized images looks good.
+This is a greedy approach because by starting at the lowest `:max_quality =>` you try to compress as much as possible until the optimized images look good.

 The file `results.txt`, stored in the `_backup` directory, acts as a checkpoint of your results so that you can pause and come back later.
 Furthermore, if you end up adding new images to your folder sometime in the future then you can repeat the process without revisiting the already optimized images.